Test-Time Adaptation via Cache Personalization for Facial Expression Recognition in Videos: Introduction

 \section{Introduction}

 Video-based FER is a key component of various affective computing applications, such as human–computer interaction~\cite{pu2023convolutional}, health monitoring~\cite{gayamorey2025deeplearningbasedfacialexpression}, and clinical assessment of pain, depression, and stress~\cite{calvo2010affect}.
-However, developing deep FER systems that perform well beyond controlled conditions remains challenging in video settings due to variability across capture conditions and expression dynamics.
-These challenges motivate the use of large-scale pre-trained models that remain effective for FER even with only a small amount of labeled data.
+Unlike image-based FER, video FER must account for both facial appearance and the temporal evolution of expressions.
+Expressions may develop gradually, remain subtle across several frames, or involve brief transitions between neutral and expressive states.
+Consequently, individual frames are not equally informative, and predictions may fluctuate within the same video.
+These challenges are further amplified in subject-independent settings due to variations in facial morphology, expression intensity, behavioral patterns, and acquisition conditions.
+As a result, models trained on a fixed group of subjects may fail to capture the expression characteristics of previously unseen individuals.
+This motivates the use of large-scale pre-trained models that can transfer effectively to FER with limited labeled data while supporting adaptation to unseen subjects.

 Large-scale VLMs such as contrastive language–image pre-training (CLIP)~\cite{radford2021learning} have shown impressive transfer to downstream tasks by learning aligned image--text representations from web-scale data~\cite{yu2022coca, li2021supervision, li2023blip}.
-However, in video-based FER, their performance may still decline significantly at deployment (test time) under domain shift, particularly due to considerable variations in expressions across subjects and changes in acquisition conditions~\cite{shu2023clipood,tu2023closer}.
-This motivates the need for model \emph{personalization}, i.e., adapting a FER model to the subtle expression patterns of a specific subject~\cite{zeeshan2024subject, sharafi2025disentangled, sharafi2025personalized, zeeshan2025musaco, zeeshan2025progressive}.
+However, in video-based FER, their performance may still decline at test time under domain shift, particularly due to variations in expressions across subjects and changes in acquisition conditions~\cite{shu2023clipood,tu2023closer}.
+This motivates the need for model \emph{personalization}, i.e., adapting a FER model to the subtle expression patterns of a subject~\cite{zeeshan2024subject, sharafi2025disentangled, sharafi2025personalized, zeeshan2025musaco, zeeshan2025progressive}.
 However, test-time personalization is typically performed on unlabeled video, where frame-level predictions can be noisy, especially during transitions and subtle low-intensity expressions.
-Although CLIP has recently been adapted for FER, most CLIP-based FER methods (e.g., EmoCLIP~\cite{foteinopoulou2024emoclip}, DFER-CLIP~\cite{zhao2023prompting}, Exp-CLIP~\cite{zhao2025enhancing}) focus on subject-agnostic improvements to representations, prompting, or temporal modeling rather than online subject-level adaptation.
+Although CLIP has been adapted for FER, most CLIP-based FER methods (e.g., EmoCLIP~\cite{foteinopoulou2024emoclip}, DFER-CLIP~\cite{zhao2023prompting}, Exp-CLIP~\cite{zhao2025enhancing}) focus on subject-agnostic improvements to representations, prompting, or temporal modeling rather than online subject-level adaptation.